Speakeasy: Etymology

 Different names for speakeasies were created.
 The terms "blind pig" and "blind tiger" originated in the United States in the 19th century.
 These terms were applied to establishments that sold alcoholic beverages illegally, and they are still in use today.
 The operator of an establishment (such as a saloon or bar) would charge customers to see an attraction (such as an animal) and then serve a "complimentary" alcoholic beverage, thus circumventing the law.

 In desperate cases it has to betake itself to the exhibition of Greenland pigs and other curious animals, charging 25 cents for a sight of the pig and throwing in a gin cocktail gratuitously.
 [They] are in a mysterious place called a blind tiger, drinking the very bad whiskey for which Prohibition is indirectly responsible.

 "Blind tiger" also referred to illegal drinking establishments in which the seller's identity was concealed.
+Hence the word “blind” since no one can see who the seller is.

 A drawer runs into a wall of what appears to be a billiard saloon.
 You pull out the drawer, drop in your change, shove the drawer back, call for what you want and then pull out the drawer again and there it is, "Straight" or "Spiked" just as you'd have it.
 Nobody is heard or seen, and the blind tiger, apparently without any keeper, works like a charm.